tripal/tripal/docs/extensions/3rdparty.rst

 Tripal Galaxy
 -------------

 This module is for integration of Tripal and the Galaxy Project.
-It facillitates the creation of forms on your Tripal site that submit jobs to a galaxy instance.
+It facilitates the creation of forms on your Tripal site that submit jobs to a galaxy instance.

 `Documentation <https://github.com/tripal/tripal_galaxy/blob/7.x-1.x/README.md>`__
 `Repository <https://github.com/tripal/tripal_galaxy>`__